graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 This provides control over which source schemas are used to resolve entities and which merely provide data to entities.
-It also allows hiding "technical" lookup fields from the public schema.
+It also allows hiding "technical" lookup fields from the composite schema.

 ### @is